-During the different times of the year, you’ll see lots of different insects and critters come out of the woodwork (especially on a farm).
-One of the most interesting to us is the spider.
+During different times of the year, we see lots of different insects and critters come out of the woodwork on the farm.
+And, to us, one of the more particularly interesting creatures is the spider.

 A couple of years ago, we awoke to a huge garden spider web complete with spider in our kitchen window.
 It was huge!
 My husband wanted to tear it down, but I told him it was our new ongoing science lesson.

-She was missing a leg, but looked to be accomplishing her mission anyway, so we watched her work.
+She was missing a leg but looked to be busily accomplishing her mission anyway, so we watched her work.

-We got two different science lessons that day — one on spiders, one on birds’ wings, how they move, and how delicate they are.
-We were successful in our attempt to free the little thing and I think it was thankful.
+We got two different science lessons that day — one on spiders’ webs, one on birds’ wings, how they move, and how delicate they are.
+We were successful in our attempt to free the little thing and I think it was thankful, I think.
 It perched on a nearby wire, looked back at us, and chirped before flying off.
 So, it was either thankful or telling us off, I’m not sure which.

 I have to admit, I was disappointed that she’d gone.
 We enjoyed watching her intricate movements to repair her web, catching her prey, and even devouring them.
 (Yeah, I know, that last part’s a little weird, but in my own defense, the kids enjoyed that as much as I did.)